How to Stop the Spread

 Practicing Physical Distancing

-Physical distancing means limiting the number of people you come into close contact with to your social circle, and maintaining a distance of 2 metres (6 feet) from others.
+Physical distancing means limiting the number of people you come into close contact and maintaining a distance of 2 metres (6 feet) from others.

 Other ways you can practice physical distancing:

 - Work from home, if feasible, and host meetings virtually (video or teleconferencing)

 - Cancel or postpone gatherings with more than 10 people, and limit small gatherings